MozIlluminate/mozilluminate-demo/README.md

 * Easy to read/edit/search with Google spreadsheet
 * Version control with GitHub
 * Test execution and reporting from MozTrap

+#Prerequisite
+* Use Linux or Mac OSX
+* Install python and pip
+* `sudo pip install oauth2client gspread`
+  * If the installation failedon OSX due to the `six` package deprecation, run the command with  flag `--ignore-installed six`

 #Usage

 1. Write your test cases in Google Spreadsheet ([example](https://docs.google.com/spreadsheets/d/10R1v-Vt5RZSLt-kw12zPL9dS-1npVFfKvB5OjG-g86k/edit#gid=491677371))